naiquire/naiquire/README.md

 - A bit of C++

 ## 🛠️ Current Projects
-- Main focus right now is the advent of code 2024
+- Main focus right now is nothing in particular
 - Weekly projects for college but repos are private for now
 - Project Euler (not stored in a repo)
 - Geode-SDK modding framework for Geometry Dash